wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **M:**&ensp;On the contrary, one is always free.
 You are, both conscious and free to be conscious.
 Nobody can take this away from you.
 Do you ever know yourself non-existing, or unconscious?

-**Q:**&ensp;I may not remember, but that does not disprove my being occasionally unconscious.
+**Q:**&ensp;I may not remember, but that does not disprove my beïng occasionally unconscious.

 **M:**&ensp;Why not turn away from the experience to the experiencer and realise the full import of the only true statement you can make: “I am”?

 **Q:**&ensp;How is it done?

 **M:**&ensp;There is no ‘how’ here.
 Just keep in mind the feeling ‘I am’, merge in it, until your mind and feeling become one.
 By repeated attempts you will stumble on the right balance of attention and affection and your mind will be firmly established in the thought-feeling ‘I am’.
-Whatever you think, say or do, this sense of immutable and affectionate being remains as the ever-present background of the mind.
+Whatever you think, say or do, this sense of immutable and affectionate beïng remains as the ever-present background of the mind.

 **Q:**&ensp;And you call it liberation?

 **M:**&ensp;I call it normal.
-What is wrong with being, knowing and acting effortlessly and happily?
+What is wrong with beïng, knowing and acting effortlessly and happily?
 Why consider it so unusual as to expect the immediate destruction of the body?
 What is wrong with the body that it should die?
 Correct your attitude to your body and leave it alone.
 Don’t pamper, don’t torture.
 Just keep it going, most of the time below the threshold of conscious attention.

 **Q:**&ensp;The memory of my wonderful experiences haunts me.
 I want them back.